-As the exchange platform supports 170 cryptocurrencies and 30,000 trading pairs, it does not require you to trade multiple pairs to get the coin you wish to have.
+As the exchange platform supports over 200 cryptocurrencies and 30,000 trading pairs, it does not require you to trade multiple pairs to get the coin you wish to have.
 The platform is intuitive enough and trades are executed quite fast.
 Additionally, it integrates 3rd party Exodus wallets so that the users can trade their assets right from the wallet itself.
 More 3rd party integrations are in progress.

 Another impressive element of the platform is its responsive Customer support and its availability in almost all major languages.